bnb-chain/bnb-chain.github.io/docs/bnb-opbnb/advanced/local-dev-env.md

 ## How to do it

-1. Make sure the following software is installed: golang, node 16+, yarn, make, python2, python3, docker, foundry.
+1. Make sure the following software is installed: golang, nodejs 16+, make, pnpm, python3, docker, foundry, poetry, jq
    Tips:

    Install Foundry by following [the instructions located here](https://getfoundry.sh/).
+   Please make sure your Foundry version matches the one described in opbnb/versions.json.
+   If they do not match, please use a command such as `foundryup -C xxxxxx` to modify it.

 2. Clone opbnb monorepo: